C-Sto/WACTF_Pub/Challenge_Dev_Guide/README.md

 ## Expected deliverable

-Refer to `Challenge Documentation Standard v*.docx` in this repo.
+Refer to `Challenge Documentation Standard v*.docx` for a run through and example.
+You can submit your documentation in either the Word document or the `Challenge Doco v*.md` slim version.
 Ensure your deliverable meets the requirements!

 ## Docker, Docker Compose & Host AppArmor